aletheia-dev/Subspace-MERVBot20/README.md

 An extensible bot core for the multiplayer online game Subspace/Continuum

 ## About
 This Subspace/Continuum bot core is based on MERVBot v6.8 by Catid.
-The original 32 bit code has been refactored for 64 bit with the C++ 20 standard.
+The original 32 bit code has been refactored for 64 bit in the C++ 20 standard.

 ## Setup